 Treatment for reversible hearing loss depends on its cause.
 It is often treated successfully.
 Hearing loss caused by:

 In permanent hearing loss, such as age-related and noise-induced hearing loss, hearing devices can often improve how well you hear and communicate.
 These devices include:

 - Hearing aids.
 Hearing aids make sounds louder (amplify).
 They do not restore your hearing, but they may help you function and communicate more easily.
 Having occasional hearing tests can help you know when your hearing aids need adjustment.

 - Hearing Loss: Should I Get Hearing Aids?

-- Implanted hearing devices, such as a cochlear implant.
+- Implanted hearing devices, such as cochlear implants.
 Several types of hearing implants are available, each for specific types of hearing problems.
 Some implants require devices to be worn outside the ear.
-Newer implants are contained within the ear.
+Newer implants may be contained within the ear.

 - Assistive listening devices, alerting devices, and other communication aids.